pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 You cannot apply an inverted index to a consuming or non-consuming [segment](../../basics/components/table/segment/).

+{% hint style="info" %}
+A consuming segment in Apache Pinot is an in-memory segment that stores the rows ingested from a data stream, such as Kafka.
+It resides in volatile memory and is used for real-time data processing and analysis.
+The consuming segment is periodically flushed to disk to create completed segments, which are then available for querying.
+{% endhint %}

 ### Batch Table Creation

 See [Batch Tables](advanced-pinot-setup.md) for table configuration details and how to customize it.